quicwg/base-drafts/draft-ietf-quic-transport.md

 : The maximum number of connection IDs from the peer that an endpoint is willing to store.
 This value includes only connection IDs sent in NEW_CONNECTION_ID frames.
-If this parameter is absent, a default of 0 is assumed.
+If this parameter is absent, a default of 2 is assumed.
+Values below 2 are invalid.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and